|

 at Sarm Studios by the owners after they met his father at a reception

 at the Dorchester Hotel.
-He accepted the job of tape op and worked with
+Accepting the job of tape op, Gary worked closely with

 the likes of Gary Lyons, Mike Stone and Roy Thomas Baker.
 The first

-and continued to work with them on their two follow-up albums.
+and continued to work with the group on their two follow-up albums.
+Now

-Lynsey de Paul, before going onto work with the Boomtown Rats.
+Lynsey de Paul, before going onto work with the Boomtown Rats fronted by

 After